gbraich/STAT547-hw-Braich-Gurneet/hw07/Step04-lotrreport.md

 ## $ Words          <int> 6, 7, 12, 19, 37, 38, 47, 48, 52, 81, 84, 4, 5,...
 ```

-Here is a plot about which race does the most talking by film
+Here is a plot I embedded about which race does the most talking in the films
 ![barchart of total words by Race](barchart_total-words-by-race.png)

+Here are plots that show words spoken by races, facetted by film

 ```r